joshD90/social2/zNewFeaturesToBeImplemented.md

   - this endpoint should do encryption for the token [x]
 - create post endpoint to check token off against hashed database entry. [x]
 - allow this endpoint if successful to update the username, use same passport procedures as used in user account creation [x]
-- create frontend endpoint that magic link will take you to with form for password updating []
+- create frontend endpoint that magic link will take you to with form for password updating [x]
-- finish off error handling []
+- finish off error handling [x]
-- finish off success []
+- finish off success [x]
-- abstract form validation function []
+- abstract form validation function [x]

--
+### Do up User Profile

+- Create a User Profile Page Displaying their details []
+- have section that gets recent comments / activity []
+- provide link to send email confirmation if not email confirmed []